gondaimgano/harriston-spring-multi-module-project/README.md

 ```

 ### 3. `harriston-detail`
 The harriston-detail module focuses on providing implementation on the contracts/interfaces defined in harriston-core.
-It includes services and components for retrieving and displaying detailed data.
+These implementations will be injected into our `controllers` at runtime.

 ### 4. `harriston-repository`
 The harriston-repository module acts as a data access layer, providing interfaces and implementations for interacting with various data sources such as databases, external APIs, or file systems.
 It encapsulates the logic for storing and retrieving data.